TanmayGarg001/1_JavaDataStructuresAndAlgorithms/README.md

 # DataStructJavaIntro
-Baiscs, Types, TC/MC etc of Java Data Structures and the Implementation behind them.
+Basics, Types, TC/MC etc of Java Data Structures and the Implementation behind them.